usnistgov/fireflow/STANDARD.md

 5. Only *$PnN*, *$PnS*, *$PnD*, *$PnTYPE*, *$PKn*, and *PKNn* are allowed since all other keywords describe some aspect of an optical measurement

-For (1), some vendors will store data in 32-bit but will "hack" a 64-bit time measurement by spreading the 64-bit values across two 32-bit measurements.
+For (1), some vendors store data in 32-bit but will "hack" a 64-bit time measurement by spreading the 64-bit values across two 32-bit measurements.
 `fireflow` can read these without issue, but only one will be considered the temporal measurement (assuming all other restrictions are met as described